evilcomputer12/osdp-acess-controller-poc-public/docs/DB2_PROJECT_REPORT.md

 ## 3.4 Relay Driver Stage with BC548

-Small embedded access-control prototypes often use a transistor stage to control a relay from logic-level outputs.
+The relay path uses a transistor stage because a microcontroller pin cannot drive a relay coil directly.
 The following figure shows the concept relevant to this project.

 ![BC548 relay driver concept](assets/png/relay_driver_bc548.png){ width=90% }

-The relay driver stage exists because a microcontroller output pin cannot safely drive a relay coil directly.
-The transistor provides current gain, and the flyback diode protects the circuit from the voltage spike generated when the relay turns off.
+The BC548 transistor handles the actual drive current, and the flyback diode protects the rest of the circuit from the relay's turn-off spike.

 ## 3.5 Visual Reference Notes

-I prepared the report using a combination of original technical diagrams and representative hardware reference photos.
-The relay, RS-485 path, prototype stack, and overall system architecture diagrams in this document are original.
-The embedded board and module photos are included as reference visuals for the classes of hardware used in the prototype.
+I prepared the report using a mix of original diagrams and representative hardware reference photos.
+The relay, RS-485 path, prototype stack, and overall system architecture diagrams are original.
+The board and module photos are included only as representative visuals for the types of hardware used in the prototype.
 The following source pages were used for those reference images:

 1. STM32 Blue Pill style board image reference: [Wikimedia Commons board photo](https://upload.wikimedia.org/wikipedia/commons/1/10/Core_Learning_Board_module_Arduino_STM32_F103_C8T6.jpg)
 2. Buck converter module image reference: [Wikimedia Commons LM2596 module photo](https://upload.wikimedia.org/wikipedia/commons/6/66/LM2596_buck_converter_module%2C_MP1584_buck_converter_module%2C_and_SDB628_boost_converter_module.jpg)
 3. Raspberry Pi family board image reference: [Wikimedia Commons Raspberry Pi board photo](https://upload.wikimedia.org/wikipedia/commons/3/31/Raspberry_Pi_2_Model_B_v1.1_top_new_%28bg_cut_out%29.jpg)
 4. OSDP explainer and white paper reference: [Farpointe Data OSDP page](https://farpointedata.com/osdp/)

 The deployed system itself uses a Raspberry Pi 3B.
-The embedded Raspberry Pi image below is a representative family board photo rather than the exact photographed unit used in the prototype.
+The Raspberry Pi reference image in the report is representative of the board family, not a photo of the exact unit used in the prototype.

 # 4. Hardware and Firmware Design

 ## 4.1 Raspberry Pi 3B Role

-The Raspberry Pi 3B is the main application computer in the prototype.
+The Raspberry Pi is the main brain of the prototype.
 It runs:

 1. the Python backend,
 2. the built React frontend,